Here are three ways to delete pages from a PDF using Python:

 Output

-You can tell from the above screenshot that we generated a new PDF where the last 3 pages are not there.
+You can see from the above screenshot that we generated a new PDF, but the last three pages are missing.

 Final analysis